-PHP Link Directory (also known as phpLD), the most widely used directory script on the internet with over 100,000 websites that use it, has teamed up with Six Revisions to give away 3 licenses to their newly released version, phpLD 4.1 — an offering worth $80 each.
-Read on to learn how you can be one of the lucky winners.
+PHP Link Directory (also known as phpLD), has teamed up with Six Revisions to give away 3 licenses to their newly released version, phpLD 4.1.

 The web design community is both strong and deep.
 We support each other and quickly find out that everyone is encouraged to both grow with, and contribute to, the community.

 Certain individuals within our community will stand out as experts and will be looked upon for words of wisdom and examples of great design.
 But, still, to say that the perfect web designer does not exist is not a huge stretch of the imagination because we all have our weaknesses, and no one is perfect, right?

 Using a website should be easy.
 It should be intuitive.
 We should know what button or link to click to get to where we need to be.